xbmc/action-kodi-addon-checker/README.md

 ### `kodi-version`

 **Required** The name of the minimal kodi version your addon is supposed to support.
-Default `"matrix"`.
+Default `"leia"`.
 This is equivalent to the **branch** name where your addon lives in the official kodi repository ([repo-plugins](https://github.com/xbmc/repo-plugins/branches) or [repo-scripts](https://github.com/xbmc/repo-scripts/branches)).

 ## Example usage